amine250/salut/README.md

 # Salut

-A multilingual greeting CLI tool with profanity levels written in Rust.
+Salut, *hello in French*, A multilingual greeting CLI tool with profanity levels written in Rust.

 This tool is designed to greet you with motivational messages when you open your terminal.